circeco/Applivet-Sass/README.md

 * Browse through a gallery of the company previous works

-The website does not deal with any sensitive data and no account or log in is required to the user to browse freely Applivet.it can be used well and all functionality are preserved across all browser and different devices.
+The website does not deal with any sensitive data and no account or log in is required to the user to browse freely Applivet.it can be used well and all functionalities are preserved across all browser and different devices.

 ##### back to [top](#table-of-contents)